You can also study this course:

-Our course at Buckinghamshire New University uniquely embeds deep knowledge of Roma and other Traveller communities into the curricula, informed by many years of working with well-established community networks.
+Our course at Buckinghamshire New University uniquely embeds deep knowledge of Roma and other Traveller communities into your teaching, informed by many years of working with well-established community networks.

-This specialist knowledge will enable you to gain a comprehensive understanding of the transnational Roma community experience, pre and post-migration, whilst you learn from academics, which include lecturers from the Roma communities who are themselves migrants.
+This specialist knowledge will enable you to gain a comprehensive understanding of the transnational Roma community experience, pre and post-migration, while you learn from academics which include lecturers from the Roma communities who are themselves migrants.

 Our course is also unique because the design of our dissertation allows you to explore non-traditional approaches in a range of fields, including innovative opportunities to produce performances, texts, visual arts and more.